 The recent crisis in the American economy has threatened the financial security of millions of Americans.
 But it has also revealed another problem: the proliferation of widespread financial fraud.
-The Federal Trade Commission estimates that 13.5% of U.S. consumers (30.2 million people) are defrauded each year, losing a total of close to $3 billion.
 From fake lotteries to massive Ponzi schemes, financial fraud continues to be a common pitfall affecting the financial well-being of people of all ages, with particular challenges for older Americans.
+The Federal Trade Commission estimates that 10.8% of U.S. consumers (25.6 million people) were defrauded in 2011.

 • Consolidate information